tdas3001/jupyter-matlab-proxy/tests/README.md

 # Testing Information for jupyter-matlab-proxy

-The tests in this project are written using the [Pytest](https://docs.pytest.org/en/latest/) framework.
+The tests in this project are written using the [Pytest](https://docs.pytest.org/en/latest/) and [Unittest](https://docs.python.org/3/library/unittest.html) frameworks.

 To run the tests in this project follow these steps:
-* From the root directory of this project, run the command `pip install ".[dev]"`
+* From the root directory of this project, run the command `python3 -m pip install ".[dev]"`
-* Run the command `pytest` to run all Python tests for this project.
+* Run the command `python3 -m pytest` to run all Python tests for this project.

 ## Integration testing with real MATLAB in the loop